Strategies to prevent heart disease

 7. Get regular health screenings

-High blood pressure and high cholesterol can damage your heart and blood vessels.
+High blood pressure and high cholesterol can damage the heart and blood vessels.
 But without testing for them, you probably won't know whether you have these conditions.
 Regular screening can tell you what your numbers are and whether you need to take action.

 Blood pressure.
 Regular blood pressure screenings usually start in childhood.
-Starting at age 18, your blood pressure should be measured at least once every two years to screen for high blood pressure as a risk factor for heart disease and stroke.
+Starting at age 18, blood pressure should be measured at least once every two years to screen for high blood pressure as a risk factor for heart disease and stroke.

 If you're between 18 and 39 and have risk factors for high blood pressure, you'll likely be screened once a year.
-People age 40 and older also are given a blood pressure test annually.
+People age 40 and older also are given a blood pressure test yearly.

 - Cholesterol levels.
 Adults generally have their cholesterol measured at least once every four to six years.
 Cholesterol screening usually starts at age 20, though earlier testing may be recommended if you have other risk factors, such as a family history of early-onset heart disease.